railsuser2014/openobject-doc-book-en/3/3_6/invoice_payment.rst

 in accounting terminology.
 When the it is confirmed, it creates journal items automatically and you can record the supplier payment related to this purchase receipt.

-You can create and modify the supplier voucher through the menu :menuselection:`Accounting --> Customers --> Supplier Vouchers`.
+You can create and modify the supplier voucher through the menu :menuselection:`Accounting --> Suppliers --> Supplier Vouchers`.

 .. figure::  images/account_supplier_voucher.png
    :scale: 75